 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- Best app-based service: Talkspace
+- Best overall online psychiatry: Talkspace

 - Best for flexible scheduling: MDLIVE

 - Best for choosing your own psychiatrist: Doctor on Demand